juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 *validation set folder*

 ## Creating the LMDB file

-With the mouth images located in the training and validation folders, we are going to generate two text files, each containing the path of the corresponding mouth images plus the label (1 or 0), these text files are needed because Caffe has a tool to generate LMDB files based on these plain text files.
+With the mouth images located in the training and validation folders, we are going to generate two text files, each containing the path of the corresponding mouth images plus the label (1 or 0), these text files are needed because Caffe has a tool to generate LMDB files based on these.

 ```python
 import caffe